AndreSlavescu/Number-Game/README.md

 # Number-Game
 Google CSSI Final Project

-A game to teach kids how to count and write numbers!
+A game to teach kids how to recognize and write numbers!

 **Overview**